-10. Follow Proper Procedures
+11. Follow Proper Procedures

-One of the best ways of guarding against corruption is to ensure that proper procedures are followed in the way decisions are taken, in the way contracts are awarded and, in the way, employees conduct themselves.
+One of the best ways of guarding against corruption is to ensure that proper procedures are followed - in the way decisions are taken, in the way contracts are awarded and in the way employees conduct themselves.

-The most important of these procedures are described in the following procedural documents / school processes:
+The most important of these procedures are described in the following procedural documents:

-- Professional Code of Conduct (which includes Gifts and Hospitality),
+- 1. KCSiE Code of Conduct for Staff Working in Schools (which includes Gifts and Hospitality)

-- E-Safety processes,
+- 2. KCSiE E-Safety Policy

-- Safer Recruitment processes,
+- 3. KCSiE Safer Recruitment Policy for Schools

-- Harassment and Bullying Procedure,
+- 4. Harassment and Bullying Procedure

-- Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings,
+- 5. Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.

-- School's Complaints Procedure,
+- 6. Schools Complaints Procedure

-- Safeguarding and Child Protection Policy
+- 7. Child Protection Policy